VinGarcia/ksql/README.md

 ### Benchmark Comparison

-The benchmark is very good, the code is, in practical terms, as fast as sqlx:
+The benchmark is very good, the code is, in practical terms, as fast as sqlx.

+To understand the benchmark below you must know that we are comparing the following tools:

+- ksql using the adapter that wraps database/sql
+- ksql using the adapter that wraps pgx
+- sql
+- sqlx
+- pgx
+- gorm

 ```bash
 $ make bench TIME=5s